top of page

 An adult male Rose-breasted Grosbeak enjoys Suet Nuggets.

 The Rose-breasted Grosbeak is a larger songbird with a beak that resembles that of a finch or a cowbird.
 They are huge fans of safflower seeds or a mixture of safflower and hulled sunflower seeds.
-The female is the same size but looks completely different – she has lots of brown, splashes of white and streaks of brown on the belly in different shades.
-Here is a photo of a male and female together sharing a plate of seeds.
+The female is the same size of course but looks completely different – she has lots of brown, splashes of white and streaks of brown on the belly in different shades.
 The juvenile male looks like a combination of the two birds, but clearly has more black and sometimes a touch of the rose-breast feathers can be seen also!

 Have you checked out the latest Birdfy Smart Bird Feeders?
 These things are really cool, and take high quality photos that can identify over 6,000 species worldwide and can send you text notifications about the new species that was detected / photographed at your feeders!
 How cool is this?

-Thanks for reading our blog, we hope you found this information useful!
+Thanks for reading our blog, we hope you found this information useful and we wish you happy birding!

 -Birds of West Cobb (Lisa & Dan)